Complications of medical abortion

 What are the chances that the fetus will be malformed if you have an ongoing pregnancy?

 If you have an ongoing pregnancy after using Misoprostol, the risk of having a baby with fetal malformations is increased.
 However, this risk is very small, less than 1 in 1000.
 This risk is smaller than the normal risk of having a baby with Down Syndrome.
-If possible, we advise women with… Read more »
+This very small risk does not exist when… Read more »